sccn/sccn.github.io/others/EEGLAB_vs_Commercial_EEG_Software.md

 carried out by proprietary software with non-public source code?</i> <a href="http://www.nature.com/nphys/journal/v12/n7/full/nphys3815.html?WT.feed_name=subjects_physical-sciences">M. Buchanan, Nature Physics, 2016</a>
 </blockquote>

-EEGLAB permissive license allows commercial companies to use EEGLAB code (in MATLAB form or compiled form) in their product.
+EEGLAB permissive license allows commercial companies to use EEGLAB code (in MATLAB or compiled form) in their product.
 This is the case, for example, for the [NeuroField](https://neurofield.org/software) software, which uses a C-Sharp compiled version of EEGLAB as a .NET library (as of late 2023).
-We urge commercial companies to acknowledge EEGLAB use and also contribute to its development by filing bug reports.
+We urge commercial companies to acknowledge EEGLAB use (which is part of the license terms) and also contribute to its development by filing bug reports.

-The table below compares the feature of EEGLAB, some of the most common features in what is currently best in the industry.
+The table below compares the features of EEGLAB, some of the most common features in what is currently best in the industry.

 <table>
 <th></th>